lwjohnst86/analyzing-cohorts-course/chapter3.md

 `@hint`
 - Remember, these are questions to ask *of the Framingham study*... the variables in the question must exist in the dataset.
-- We cannot directly determine "causes" from cohort studies.

 `@pre_exercise_code`
 ```{r}